mpytlik-intel/edge-ai-suites/robotics-ai-suite/robot-vision-control/docs/source/use_cases/dynamic_use_case/state_machine_node.rst

 Motion controller exemplary plugin
 ===================================

-A |moveit2| based motion controller has been implemented showing a dynamic real-time tracking of the goal set in sendGoal.
+A `MoveIt 2 <https://moveit.picknik.ai/main/index.html>`__ based motion controller has been implemented showing a dynamic real-time tracking of the goal set in sendGoal.
 At all time, sendGoal can be kept being called with different target, and the motion controller will do its best to track the goal.